Accelerating Additive Manufacturing Adoption in India

-The Singapore data center rack market size stands at USD 33.8 million in 2025 and is forecast to expand to USD 68.3 million by 2030, registering a 15.6% CAGR.
+The Singapore data center rack market was valued at USD 33.8 million in 2025 and estimated to grow from USD 38.98 million in 2026 to reach USD 79.6 million by 2031, at a CAGR of 15.34% during the forecast period (2026-2031).
 The growth trajectory reflects the city-state’s Smart Nation 2.0 program, which earmarked SGD 120 million (USD 89 million) for AI infrastructure, together with the post-moratorium allocation of 300 MW of green energy capacity to new facilities.
 [3]Rich Miller, “Singapore Lifts Moratorium With 300MW Green Quota,” datacenterfrontier.com Accelerated nationwide 5G coverage achieved in mid-2025, combined with ubiquitous fiber backhaul, is stimulating edge-computing deployments that require specialized racks capable of operating in non-traditional environments.[1]Smart Nation and Digital Government Office, “Smart Nation 2.0,” pmo.gov.sgRack demand is also elevated by sovereign-cloud mandates that compel banking and healthcare operators to keep sensitive workloads onshore.
 Against this backdrop, hyperscale providers are standardizing full-height enclosures to host high-density AI clusters, while sustainability rules are steering purchasing toward liquid-cooling-ready designs.
 [2]International Trade Administration, “Singapore – Telecommunications Equipment and Services,” commerce.gov

 Key suppliers, notably Schneider Electric and Vertiv, are consolidating share by bundling racks with integrated power and cooling subsystems that address Singapore’s tropical climate and strict carbon-reduction policies.
 Cabinet formats dominate because enclosed frames facilitate airflow containment, physical security and sensor-based monitoring.
 Meanwhile, aluminum frames are gaining momentum as operators seek lighter weight and higher thermal conductivity for 60-120 kW AI racks.
 Cyber-physical security obligations, a looming 2026 embodied-carbon rule that will raise steel costs, and a shortage of skilled technicians are the principal restraints tempering expansion .